simeononsecurity/simeononsecurity.ch/content/articles/nist-800-88-ways-of-sanitizing-removable-media/index.en.md

 ## Conclusion

-In conclusion, **sanitizing removable media is crucial to ensure that sensitive data stored on these devices is not leaked or accessed by unauthorized persons.** NIST 800-88 Revision 1 provides guidelines for sanitizing all types of removable media, including hard drives, SSDs, USB flash drives, CDs, DVDs, and Blu-ray disks, including physical destruction, clearing, and purging. **Physical destruction is the most secure method of sanitizing removable media, but clearing and purging are also effective methods that provide a high level of security.**
+Wrapping up, **sanitizing removable media is crucial to ensure that sensitive data stored on these devices is not leaked or accessed by unauthorized persons.** NIST 800-88 Revision 1 provides guidelines for sanitizing all types of removable media, including hard drives, SSDs, USB flash drives, CDs, DVDs, and Blu-ray disks, including physical destruction, clearing, and purging. **Physical destruction is the most secure method of sanitizing removable media, but clearing and purging are also effective methods that provide a high level of security.**

-**It's important to note that sanitizing removable media is only one aspect of a comprehensive data security strategy.** Other measures, such as encryption and secure data storage, should also be implemented to ensure the protection of sensitive data.
+**Note that sanitizing removable media is only one aspect of a comprehensive data security strategy.** Other measures, such as encryption and secure data storage, should also be implemented to ensure the protection of sensitive data.